High blood pressure Hypertension causes, signs, symtoms, complications, diagnosis, treatment

-• How to take Blood pressure BPStart by taking the blood pressure in both arms.
+• Start by taking the blood pressure in both arms.
 It is common for blood pressure readings to differ by as much as 10 points.
 If the readings stay consistently similar, your doctor may suggest you use the arm with the higher reading.
 Ask your doctor what range your blood pressure should be and what to do should your blood pressure become too high or too low.
 Here are some other guidelines:

 • Don't use caffeine, alcohol, or tobacco or plenty of water 30 minutes before measuring your blood pressure.